shlomif/shlomif-tech-diary/tweets.md

 "Yoda: Matters not Sith [= wizard] number, as much as short-term quarterly gains."

-The point is that "being slain" / ascension / Catharsis is a team effort. i'm the last vamp partly coz
+The point is that "being slain" / ascension / Catharsis is a team effort. i'm the last vamp partly coz I preferred to err on naivity than on cynicism.

 ----